SanLuisObispoMom.com

 • Coolers and outside drinks (except water) and food are not allowed inside the waterpark but you can still keep it in your car and come out there when you want to enjoy your own snacks and beverages.
 Make sure you still have your wristband on to get back into the water park.

-• Restrooms right outside the water park has a shorter line so if you really need to go as quickly as possible, put on your sandals, make sure your wristband is still for in and out privileges and go to the restroom outside the water park.
-There are restrooms inside the water park but for women, there's usually a line except for the last hour when we were there.
+• Restrooms right outside the water park has a shorter line so if you really need to go as quickly as possible, put on your sandals, make sure your wristband is still on for in and out privileges and go to the restroom outside the water park.
+There are restrooms inside the water park but for women, there's usually a line except for the last hour while we were there.

 • Everything on the snack bar was so reasonably priced and I love that about Mustang Waterpark.
 We ordered drinks and snacks for 4 and the bill plus a 25% tip was under $50.
 That's amazing for 2022.
 I never had to go to the snack bar line because the server checked up with us every hour at the cabana.
 We ordered 1 hot dog, 1 pretzel, 1 dippin' dots, 1 snow cone and a few plastic cups of wine.